Living in Welwyn Garden City

 Is Welwyn Garden City a good place to live?

-How safe is Welwyn Garden City?
+What is the population of Welwyn Garden City?

-What schools are in Welwyn Garden City?
+What are the schools in Welwyn Garden City like?

 Where does this data come from?